RogerSelwyn/O365-HomeAssistant/README.md

 5. That's it.

 ### Alt auth flow.
 **NB.
-This requires the *alt_auth_flow* to be set to *True* and the redirect uri in your Azure app set to "https://login.microsoftonline.com/common/oauth2/nativeclient"**
+This requires the *alt_auth_flow* to be set to *True* and the redirect uri in your Azure app set to "https://login.microsoftonline.com/common/oauth2/nativeclient" this needs to be set as as a manual url, with type web, just checking the checkmark for it does not seem to work**
 After setting up configuration.yaml with the key set to _True_ and restarting home assistant a persisten notification will be created.
 1. Click on this notification.
 2. Click the "Link O365 account" link.